Last Updated on September 13, 2021 by Jim Ferri

 By Jim Ferri

 Should I get insurance when renting a car?
-It’s one of those things that confuses many travelers: you’re about to rent a car, and the rental agent asks you if you want to purchase insurance, and you’re just not sure.
+It’s one of those things that confuses many travelers.
+You’re about to rent a car, and the rental agent asks you if you want to purchase insurance.
+And, like many people, you’re just not sure.

-It’s happened to most of us, and we’re not alone.
-A survey conducted by the National Association of Insurance Commissioners found that 20% of consumers always buy supplemental insurance, another 20% occasionally do, and 62% don’t believe their personal auto insurance automatically covers rental cars.
+It’s happens to most of us, and we’re not alone.
+A survey conducted by the National Association of Insurance Commissioners found that 20% of consumers always buy supplemental insurance.
+Another 20% occasionally do, and 62% don’t believe their personal auto insurance automatically covers rental cars.

 Here’s an overview of what you need to know.